uzobola/secure-vpc-endpoint-architecture/real-world-projects/Secure VPC Endpoint Architecture  on AWS/README.md

 ---

-##  Server Bootstrapping
+##  EC2 Bootstrapping

-The EC2 instance in the **Service VPC** is auto-configured to:
-- Install and start Apache (`httpd`)
-- Serve a basic HTML page confirming deployment
+  The web server in the Service VPC is launched with a minimal `user-data` script to install Apache and serve a custom HTML welcome page.

 This is done using a lightweight user-data script at instance launch.
 You can find the script here: [`scripts/user_data_webserver.sh`](scripts/user_data_webserver.sh)